 - Decrease antimicrobial use

 - Decrease prescribing errors

 - Improve patient outcomes

-- Decrease medication costs.
-28, 29
+- Decrease medication costs.^{28, 29}

-Recent research has also identified that paediatric AMS programs reduce AMR in inpatient and outpatient settings.
+Recent research has also identified that paediatric AMS programs reduce AMR in inpatient and outpatient settings.30

 A small number of studies provide evidence on the effectiveness of paediatric AMS interventions in the primary care setting.
-Interventions aimed at changing prescriber behaviour and educating caregivers have been found to improve prescribing in accordance with guidelines, decrease the number of antibiotics dispensed perchild per-year and decrease the prescribing of broad-spectrum agents.
-For example, antibiotic consumption in children aged 0-6 years was halved in Sweden from the years 2000 to 2014 supported by the development, public dissemination, and health professional uptake of new guidelines for the treatment of childhood illnesses such as otitis media.
-32 These significant reductions in antimicrobial use that can be achieved in primary care are an important component of comprehensive, whole of system responses to AMR.
+Interventions aimed at changing prescriber behaviour and educating caregivers have been found to improve prescribing in accordance with guidelines, decrease the number of antibiotics dispensed per-child per-year and decrease the prescribing of broad-spectrum agents.31 For example, antibiotic consumption in children aged o-6 years was halved in Sweden from the years 2000 to 2014 supported by the development, public dissemination, and health professional uptake of new guidelines for the treatment of childhood illnesses such as otitis media.32 These significant reductions in antimicrobial use that can be achieved in primary care are an important component of comprehensive, whole of system responses to AMR.